Jordan Peterson: Health issues

 In 2016, Peterson restricted his diet to only meat and a few vegetables in an attempt to control his depression and the effects of an autoimmune disorder.
 In mid-2018, he stopped eating vegetables altogether and continued eating only beef, salt, and water.
-Nutrition experts point out that such a diet can result in "severe dysregulation" and Mikhaila later claimed that Peterson experienced a "violent reaction to a meat and greens only diet".
+Nutrition experts point out that such a diet can result in "severe dysregulation".

-Peterson was prescribed clonazepam for anxiety that reportedly began after this "violent reaction".
+Peterson was prescribed clonazepam for anxiety that reportedly began after this.
 The dose started at 0.5 mg/day in 2016 and had increased to 4 mg/day by 2020.
 Peterson attributed his increased usage of clonazepam to his wife Tammy's diagnosis of kidney cancer.
 Peterson said that he made several attempts to reduce the dosage or stop the drug completely, but experienced "horrific" benzodiazepine withdrawal syndrome.

 According to Peterson, in January 2020 he was unable to find North American doctors willing to place him into a medically induced coma as a treatment for his addiction.
 As a result he flew to Moscow, Russia to find a doctor who would perform the procedure.
 Doctors in Russia reportedly diagnosed him with pneumonia in both lungs upon arrival and placed him into a medically induced coma for eight days, followed by four weeks in the intensive care unit, during which time he reported having suffered a temporary loss of motor skills.

 For several months after treatment in Russia, Peterson and his family moved to Belgrade, Serbia.
 In June 2020, Peterson made his first public appearance in over a year, when he appeared on an episode of his daughter's podcast recorded in Belgrade, at which point he was "back to [his] regular self".
 In August 2020, Peterson's daughter announced her father had contracted COVID-19 during his hospital stay in Serbia.
 Two months later, Peterson informed viewers of his YouTube channel he had returned to Canada and aimed to resume work in the near future.

-In August 2025, Peterson's daughter stated that her father was suffering from chronic inflammatory response syndrome, citing recent exposure to mold.
-She linked the condition to Peterson's emotional outbursts.
+Since August 2025, Peterson has been suffering from chronic inflammatory response syndrome.
+He was in an intensive care unit for three months, after being diagnosed with polyneuropathy, and later myopathy.
+As of December 2025, his family confirmed his return home, despite little improvements to his health.

+In April 2026, an update was released by Peterson's daughter, that he had been suffering from akathisia (a possible side effect of antipsychotics, antidepressants, and benzodiazepines).
+She shared that Peterson had also suffered from it in previous years.